Garbage and Recycling

 This annual program is held in June on your regular garbage pick-up day.
 Clean-up week is advertised on the radio, in the newspaper, on this website, and on the City's Facebook page.

-During clean-up week, you may throw out as much household refuse as you want.
+During clean-up week, you may throw out a pick-up truck size amount of household refuse.
 Each household may dispose of one appliance.

 The following items are not acceptable: e-waste (electronics and TVs), tires, batteries, oil, cleaning liquids, any liquid materials, wet paint, yard waste, concrete, automotive parts, and nothing with oil or gas in it—mowers, trimmers, propane tanks, etc. All loose items must be contained (drywall, etc.).